|

 Eligible Cars

-Scoring and sporting regulations will be identical in class A and B. Trophies will be award for Class A and B based on the points scored during the season.
+Scoring and sporting regulations will be identical in class A and B, separate trophies will be awarded to the winner of each class.

-All cars must to comply with the rules of 1970 Appendix "J" article 95 and current Appendix “K” and must remain in their original period specifications.
+All cars must comply with the rules of 1970 Appendix "J" Article 295 and current Appendix "K" and must remain in their original period specifications.

 Chassis and Bodywork